Accio/MCBDD/index.md

 ### Module III: What kind of drug should we develop?

 Module III considers modality selection from a computational point of view.
-It includes two lectures: (1) novel small molecules and antisense oligonucleotides, and (2) antibodies, multi-target drugs, and gene- and cell-therapies.
+The goal is to introduce essentials of drug modalities, in particular emerging modalities such as small-molecule splicing modifier, and design and development of therapeutic antibodies.

-* The slides can be found [here](assets/2026/MCBDD-2026-ModuleIII.pdf).
+The slides can be found [here](assets/2026/MCBDD-2026-ModuleIII.pdf).

 * I invite all participants to fill out an anonymous survey about Module III [Form URL to be updated].
 It only takes a few minutes, and your input will greatly help to improve the course.
 * The offline activity of Module III is to read a draft of review about leveraging protein turnover for drug discovery.
 The manuscript is distributed via E-mail to course participants.
 Please fill the Google Form [Form URL to be updated] in order to confirm that you finished the task and to share your questions, criticism, and suggestions.
 The task is due by May 8th, 2026 (Friday).